My Digital Garden

 Scratch buffer — A concept I took from Emacs and other IDEs.
 All daily notes, drafts, and temporary bits and pieces of info go into one single file.
 This is currently done in Bear App.

 Working notes — Some notes in the scratch buffer eventually get split off into individual ones.
 Working notes are often in raw form and may contain private or proprietary information not ready to be shared publicly.
 It's currently a mixture of some work / project related notes, excerpts taken from articles and books, and my own notes and takes on the subject.
-The management is unfortunately very messy right now and split across Bear and Obsidian.
+Managed in Obsidian.

-Public wiki — Managed with Obsidian and integrated into my personal website as the wiki section.
+Public wiki — Also managed with Obsidian.
+This is integrated into my personal website.
 I document down my learnings after reading and thoroughly digesting.
 My aim is to read less but read deeper and learn more.
 I am currently working to tidy my working notes and move the relevant ones over to here.
 I come back often when I need to refer to certain information.

 This is my daily go-to note taking application.
 It contains the scratch buffer and working notes.
 I really love Bear's user interface.
 It's really beautiful, and the WYSIWYM note-taking experience is exceptional.
 However, the search is pretty lacking and I don't like that backups are done with iCloud.
 In theory, the notes in Bear can be exported into markdown files, but it's very likely a good amount of editing is needed to make it compatible with file-based apps.